micknoise/Maximilian/README.md

 [![Build Status](https://travis-ci.com/mimic-sussex/sema.svg?branch=master)](https://travis-ci.com/mimic-sussex/sema)
 <br />

-::::::::::::::::::::::::::What's Maximilian?
+# What's Maximilian?

 Maximilian is an audio synthesis and signal processing library written in C++.
 It's cross-platform compatible with MacOS, Windows, Linux and IOS systems.
 The main features are:

 - sample playback, recording and looping
-- read from WAV and OGG files.
+- support for WAV and OGG files.
 - a selection of oscillators and filters
 - enveloping
 - multichannel mixing for 1, 2, 4 and 8 channel setups